-Dr. Sebastian Knorr is Senior Research Scientist and Lecturer within the Communication Systems Group at TU Berlin.
+Dr. Sebastian Knorr is Senior Research Scientist and Lecturer within the Communication Systems Group at TU Berlin and Associate Editor for the IEEE Trans. on Multimedia.
 Before he joint TU Berlin, he was Senior Research Scientist within the V-SENSE project at Trinity College Dublin between 2017 and 2018.
 Between 2009 and 2016, he was the Managing Director of imcube labs GmbH, Germany and General Manager of Beijing imcube Technologies Co., Ltd..
 Besides the management of both companies, he also worked on 3D TV, cinema and giant screen projects as Post-Conversion Stereographer and Stereo Producer.
 His interests as scientists are in the field of computer vision, 3D image processing and immersive media, in particular virtual reality applications.

 Between 2002 and 2009, Dr. Knorr acted as project manager and senior researcher in the Communication Systems Lab at Technische Universität Berlin, Germany.
 During this time he was involved in several European Networks of Excellence, e.g. VISNET and 3DTV.